rnegrete01/rnegrete01/README.md

 <H3> A little about me...</H3>
 <img align='right' src="pictures/selfie_at_the_center.jpg" width="500" height="500">
-> *I am Rafael Negrete Fonseca, a student from <a href="http://www.wsc.edu"> Wayne State College!</a> I am studying Computer Information Systems and Computer Science💻!
+<P>I am Rafael Negrete Fonseca, a student from <a href="http://www.wsc.edu"> Wayne State College!</a> I am studying Computer Information Systems
+and Computer Science💻!
 Graduation is expected December 2026, so I will have my bachelor's degree soon🧑🏻‍🎓.
 I am originally from Mexico but I was raised in Norfolk, Nebraksa.
-I am trying to become successful primarily for my family🙂.*
+I am trying to become successful primarily for my family🙂.</P>

 Here are some ideas to get you started: